akifcurious/akifcurious/README.md

 ### Hi there 👋

 Thanks for visiting my profile.
-I work as a Technical Consultant at Salesforce.
+I am a Salesforce Technical Consultant.
+Recently, I've been working on the following initiatives in my spare time:

+1. wordle
+2. restaurant-explorer

+I welcome your valuable feedback and insights on these endeavors.
+I'm always eager to connect with like-minded individuals and engage in stimulating technical conversations.
+Please don't hesitate to reach out and let's explore how we can learn from each other!

 <!--
 **akifcurious/akifcurious** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.